adamdriscoll/psdapper/README.md

 # PSDapper PowerShell Module

-A PowerShell module for working with SQL databases using Dapper-like commands.
-Provides easy commands for creating connections, selecting data, and executing SQL commands.
+An extremely easy to use PowerShell module for working with SQL databases using Dapper.
+Provides easy commands for creating connections, selecting data, and executing SQL commands with minimal dependencies.

 ## Installation